 Tax Deduction of Set-up Fees

-As the Tax Office states, the capital expenses of setting up an SMSF (e.g. establishing a Corporate Trustee) do not qualify as a tax deduction as the SMSF is not carrying on a “business” in the usual sense, even though it is “producing” assessable income predominantly from its investments and taxable contributions.
+The Tax Office confirms that SMSF setup costs (e.g., establishing an SMSF and Corporate Trustee) are not tax-deductible as a tax deduction, as an SMSF is not carrying on a “business” in the usual sense, even though it is “producing” assessable income predominantly from its investments and taxable contributions.

 The default way we set up an SMSF is with individual Trustees.
 We charge a set-up fee of $450 for an SMSF with individual Trustees.
 If the Trustee is then converted to a Corporate Trustee after the SMSF is established, the expense of establishing the Corporate Trustee is not deductible.
 For more info on the pros and cons of the Corporate Trustee, please refer to the link here.